How Often Should Adults Book a Dental Hygienist Appointment?

 Is a dental hygienist appointment the same as a dental check-up?

 No, a dental hygienist appointment and a dental check-up serve different but complementary purposes.
 A hygienist appointment focuses on professional cleaning, gum health assessment, and oral hygiene advice.
-A dental check-up, carried out by a dentist, involves a broader examination of your teeth, gums, mouth, and surrounding structures.
-Both appointments are important components of a comprehensive oral health routine.
+A dental check-up, carried out by a dentist, involves a broader examination of your teeth, gums, mouth, and surrounding structures to identify any conditions such as decay, damage, or other concerns.
+Both appointments are important components of a comprehensive oral health routine, and attending both regularly helps ensure that your teeth and gums are monitored and maintained effectively.
+Your dental practice can advise on the most appropriate schedule for each.

 Can I just brush well at home and skip hygienist appointments?